droundy/memorable-wordlist/README.md

 ## Process

-The alogrithm to generate the list is in `memorable-wordlist.py`.
+The alogrithm to generate the list is in `generate-memorable-wordlist.py`.
-Basically, I came up with a hokey value for words based on wanting words to be *short*, *familiar*, *not bad*, and ideally either *concrete* (meaning something you can visualize) or *exciting*.
-I expect I can do better, and intend to do so over time.
+Basically, I came up with a heuristic value for words based on wanting words to be *short*, *familiar*, *not bad*, and ideally either *concrete* (meaning something you can visualize) or *exciting*.
+Presumably the metric can be improved, and hope to do so over time.
 Patches are most welcome, as well as bug reports (e.g. if two words are significantly out of order on a subjective basis).